Is lavender oil safe for dogs? Not only is it safe, it is basically, a multipurpose aromatherapy first aid kit for your fur baby…

 For humans, it’s recommended that you don’t diffuse for longer than an hour at a time.
 For your much smaller companion, you should reduce this to 10 minutes a session followed by a 30-minute break.
 Start off with just one or two of drops of lavender essential oil in a water-based diffuser, then check with your vet if the size, age and health of your pet can handle more.

 If you’re already regularly diffusing essential oils in your home, you need to be aware that your normal ‘human’ dilution levels are probably way too strong for your dog, and you could be using oils which are not recommended for pets – both of which can cause long term harm to your furry friend.
-Use pet-safe oils like lavender, keep rooms well aerated and dilution levels low.
+Use pet-safe oils like lavender, keep doors open so that rooms are well aerated, and dilution levels low.

 Before you apply lavender oil to your dog’s fur or skin, be sure to properly dilute it first.